Capital City: Tirana

 Currency: Albanian Lek (ALL)

+Albania is a small country located on the Balkan Peninsula.
+It has a long history dating back to 1190 and an extremely diverse and beautiful nature, with about three-fourths of its territory consisting of majestic mountains and the remaining part of sunny coasts.
 The country has a Mediterranean climate with all four seasons – spring, summer, autumn, and winter.
-Albania has a growing economy and has upgraded its status from one of the poorest countries in Europe to an upper-middle-income country.
+It has a growing economy and has upgraded its status from one of the poorest countries in Europe to an upper-middle-income country.

-Where to live in Albania
+Where do most people live in Albania

 It is hardly surprising that among the best cities to live in Albania are also the country’s biggest cities.
 We start with the capital, Tirana, with a population of 502,734 people as of 2021.
 The city has great living standards and multiple benefits – e.g. many educational and employment opportunities and a lively social scene.
 Then, we have Vlore, Kameez, Durres, and Skoda, which are the 2nd, 3rd, 4th, and 5th largest cities, respectively.
 These are also some of the cities most preferred by foreign citizens, UK nationals included.